Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 • Avoid 8:00–9:00 and 17:00–19:00 subway rush — Even families with strollers can struggle.

-• Convenience stores everywhere — Lawson, FamilyMart, 7-Eleven.
-Restrooms in many.
+• Convenience stores everywhere — Lawson, FamilyMart, 7-Eleven, many with restrooms.

 • Baby formula and diapers — Easy to find at any drugstore (Don Quijote, Welcia, Cosmos).